The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Step 2: Consider the Types of Paddling Activities You’ll Be Doing

 Whether you are just looking for a fun way to get out on the water or you are a fitness fanatic or thrill-seeker, there is a board out there for you.
-Every board is designed with a range of paddling activities in mind, so an important step in choosing a paddle board is narrowing down on what kinds of paddling you’ll be doing.
+Every board is designed with a range of paddling activities in mind, so an important step in choosing a paddle board is narrowing down what kinds of paddling you’ll be doing.

 • Cruising on flat water.
 Paddling around on lakes, slow moving rivers, or coastal waters is the most popular way of enjoying stand up paddle boarding.
 You’re out on the water, enjoying the sensation of standing up while paddling, seeing nature, and getting some exercise.